F4llow/GenAI_Assignment2/README.md

 ## Outputs

-- `best_lstm_model4.pt` — The saved weights of the best-performing model based on validation BLEU-1.
+- `best_lstm_model.pt` — The saved weights of the best-performing model based on validation BLEU-1.
-- `assignment4_predictions.json` — A JSON file containing method IDs, original code, human references, and the model's generated predictions.
+- `assignment2_predictions.json` — A JSON file containing method IDs, original code, human references, and the model's generated predictions.